Brookhaven, Mississippi: Media

 Brookhaven is a part of the Jackson, Mississippi television market, including news stations WLBT, WJTV, WAPT, and WDBD.
 The city is served by a daily newspaper called The Daily Leader.

+Radio

+Brookhaven is the secondary principal city of the McComb media market for radio.

 Infrastructure

 Roads

 Brookhaven contains Interstate 55 and U.S. Route 51, which run parallel to each other going north-south, and U.S. Route 84, which runs east-west.

 Rail transportation

 Amtrak's famous City of New Orleans (subject of the song ballad written by Steve Goodman and recorded by folk singer Arlo Guthrie in 1972) serves Brookhaven, going north and south on the old Illinois Central and Gulf, Mobile and Ohio railroad lines.